Dolbeault cohomology for almost complex manifolds: Harmonic theory

 \subsection{Finiteness results}

 In this subsection we use harmonic theory to give some finiteness results for $H_{\Dol}^{*,*}(M)$ when $M$ is compact.
 First, we show $H_{\Dol}^{0,0}(M) \cong \CC$ when $M$ is compact and connected.
 For this we need the following Lemma, which is a special case of the K\"ahler identities that holds for all $1$-forms on almost complex manifolds (c.f. \cite{Osh}, Appendix).
+In \cite{CWAH} this is generalized to forms of all degrees.

 \begin{lem} For any metric $\langle \,,\, \rangle$ compatible with $J$, let $\omega(X,Y) = \langle J X, Y \rangle$, let $L$ denote be the Lefschetz operator given by $L(\eta) = \omega \wedge \eta$, and let $\Lambda$ denote the adjoint of $L$.
 Then, for all $\alpha \in \cA^{1,0}$ we have